teamniteo/handbook/2_Operations/work-process.md

 - Announce in #operations Zoom session to join into
 - As a curator, meet and greet everyone, especially first-time joiners.
-- If you hear crickets, start rolling the ball with a question, an anecdote or funny story.
+- If you hear crickets, start rolling the ball with a question, an anecdote or a funny story.
 - Make sure no one is talking the whole 30min, everyone should have an opinion!!!
 - After 30min or less announce that there is time for Lightning talks.